jacobemcken/jacobemcken.github.io/_drafts/realtime-db-synchronisation-to-frontend-state.md

 ---

 I've set out to solve: How to synchronize "low volume" parts of a database to a frontend in realtime exclusively for reads.
-In this scenario "low volume" means few entries with a low update frequency.
-Just to put some numbers on my needs:
-Less than a thousand entries affected by fewer than 10 updates every minute across all entries.
+In this scenario, "low volume" means few entries with a low update frequency.
+Let's say we're talking about less than a thousand entries affected by fewer than ten updates every minute across all entries.

 The backend database will use a "write-only" pattern, causing a single entry to take up an extra row (relational DB) or node (graph DB) for every change.
-The "write-only" pattern also hinders using internal database ids (like auto increment) for referencing an entry, since new ids will be issued on every "update".
-Instead use an application managed entry id like an UUID or for a human recognizable id, a slug.
+The "write-only" pattern also hinders using internal database ids (like auto increment) for referencing an entry since every "update" will generate new ids.

-TODO: Link to why write only databases are interesting.
+Instead, use an application managed entry id like a UUID or, for a human-recognizable id, a slug.

+[Watch this video for a bit of background of why I find a "write-only" pattern interesting.][4]

 The frontend is only concerned about the newest version of an entry, throwing away the old version on an update.
-Availability of entries in the frontend can be compared to a database "View", from which data can only be `Read`.
-The rest of the `CRUD` operations (`Create`, `Update` and `Delete`), must go to the backend from where changes will be propagated to all connected frontends.
+When it comes to the availability of entries in the frontend, we can compare it to a "database view," from which data can only be `Read`.
+The rest of the `CRUD` operations (`Create`, `Update`, and `Delete`) must go to the backend, from where changes will propagate to all connected frontends.

-Only caring for "low volume" data, disregarding "historic data" and a one-way data flow, requirements for the frontend "database" storage naturally becomes easy to meet.
+Only caring for "low volume" data, disregarding "historical data" and a one-way data flow, requirements for the frontend "database" storage naturally becomes easy to meet.

 The following example will assume the backend database being a [graph database][3], but the same pattern should work with a relational database.
-The frontend will assume use of a state management pattern like Redux or Vuex.
+The frontend will assume the use of a state management pattern like Redux or Vuex.

 ## Initial state